Vileness

 Genesis 18:6-8, Jasher 18:6-8

-And Abraham hurried into the tent to Sarah, and said, “Make ready quickly 3 measures of fine meal, knead it, and make cakes upon the hearth.”
+Abraham hurried into the tent to Sarah and said, “Quickly make 3 measures of fine flour, knead it, and bake some cakes on the hearth.”

-And Abraham ran to the herd, and fetched a calf tender and good, and gave it to a young man, Eliezer, and he hasted to dress it.
-And he took butter and milk, and the calf which he had dressed, and set it before them, and he stood by them under the tree, and they did eat.
+Then Abraham ran to the herd, picked out a tender, good calf, and gave it to a young man—Eliezer—who quickly prepared it.
+Abraham took butter, milk, and the prepared calf, and set it all before them.
+He stood by them under the tree while they ate.

 The visitors ask for Sarah